Lingotion/lingotion-thespeon-unity/Documentation~/get-started.md

 > [!TIP]
 > If you are new to Lingotion Thespeon, you can familiarize yourself with the engine and its uses by reading on [lingotion.com](https://www.lingotion.com).
+> This version of the Lingotion Thespeon support voice AI-acting with 33 emotions, a single control character pause, and speed and loundess control

 ## **Unity Package Setup**
 To set up this tool in a Unity project, follow this guide: